 Are you planning to sell your car soon?
-The first step is to work out where you want to sell it.
+The first step is to work out both where you want to advertise your car for sale and where you want to sell it..
 If you’re planning to sell your car privately or want to trade it in as part of a part-exchange deal, preparing your car for resale is an important part of the process.
 However, if you’re considering selling your car with webuyanycar.com, not all of these checks are required.

 How your car looks and ensuring everything is in working order will influence how much a potential buyer will be willing to pay when selling privately.
 When preparing your car for resale it is recommended that you clean your car, check the electrics and print the accompanying paperwork.